triangledirt/books/RAPE!.md

 "It's not cash.
 Guess again."

 "Maybe a bomb.
 Like you were planning on breaking into the bank and you started by planting a bomb inside the safe.
-That way you could disable the alarm systems---"
+That way you could disable the alarm systems—"

 "It's not a bomb."